 This role is based in the Kenepuru Inpatient Allied Health team and works primarily in the Specialist Rehabilitation Ward to provide input to patients with neurological conditions and their whanau.
+This involves working with patients who have had amputations.

 The position will also support colleagues in other clinical areas as required by the service.
+This role includes rostered weekend work.